cedalo/streamsheets-documentation/source/functions/opcua/opcuavariables.rst

 **Return Value**

 The OPCUA.VARIABLES function always switch to blue, if the inserted range is accepted.
-Otherwise to red with an :ref:`error code <error>`.
+Otherwise to red with an error code.

 **Examples**